3DCP-TUe/DFC.data/README.md

-# 3D Sneak Peek: 3DCP Database Framework TU/e
+<h1 align="center">DFC.data</h1>
+<h3 align="center">A database framework for Digital Fabrication with Concrete</h3>

 ## Introduction

-This repository contains the template and setup information library for the 3D Sneak Peek database.
-The aim of this project is to collect experimental data about 3D concrete printing in a structured way and distribute this data to the community.
+This repository contains the templates, libraries, and structure information for _DFC.data_.
+The aim of this project is to collect experimental data about Digital Fabrication with Concrete processes in a structured way and distribute this data to the community.
 This repository includes the system library of the equipment at TU/e and the templates for data records and software packages.

 ## Documentation